jazzzchan/HKEX-CCASS-Scraper/README.md

 4. Trying to convert the above .py to a html file

+Alternative:
-# python script can be rendered into .exe by pyinstaller
+5 zip python scripts into .exe by pyinstaller